How It Works

 Looks for authenticated Content Credentials.

-C2PA stands for Coalition for Content Provenance and Authenticity.
-It's a standard for embedding provenance records directly into media files.
-Basically, it's a ledger of the image's history.
-It documents where the file came from, what tools created or modified it, and who vouched for its authenticity.
-This record is called a "manifest."
+C2PA (Coalition for Content Provenance and Authenticity) is a standard for embedding provenance records -- called manifests -- directly into media files.
+A manifest documents where a file came from, what tools created or modified it, and who vouched for it.
+It's cryptographically signed, so any post-signing tampering breaks the signature.

 C2PA demo image

-Try analyzing this demo image to see what it looks like when Trace Machine detects a C2PA manifest.
+Analyze this demo image to see what Trace Machine shows when it detects a C2PA manifest.

 Infrared-style tree scene used as a C2PA demo image